varun0-0/Smoking-Detection-And-Alert-Based-On-YOLOv8/README.md

 The images were collected and annotated using roboflow website and implemented into the code as the PyTorch module.

-The annotated images used in this project is from this roboflow profile : https://universe.roboflow.com/project-oq1mv/smoking-detection-qiiqe
+ All the annotated images used in this project is from this roboflow profile : https://universe.roboflow.com/project-oq1mv/smoking-detection-qiiqe